cboulay/magstim_python/README.md

 stimulator=Magstim(port=serPort)

 #The following functions and attributes are now available to you.
-stimulator.trigger()
-stimulator.stim_ready #read-only
-stimulator.stim_remocon #read-write.
+stimulator.armed #rw.
+Pass True to arm before triggering. stimulator.trigger() stimulator.ready #read-only stimulator.remocon #read-write.
 Pass True to enable.
-Should be enabled by default on stimulator init. stimulator.stim_armed #rw.
-Pass True to arm.
-Should be enabled by default on stimulator init. stimulator.stim_intensity #rw.
+Should be enabled by default on stimulator init. stimulator.intensity #rw.
 Pass int value to change stimulator intensity.
 #Bistim-only
-stimulator.stim_intensityb
+stimulator.intensityb
 stimulator.ISI
 stimulator.hr_mode #Whether or not bi-stim is in high-res mode.
 High-res automatic if ISI is decimal. stimulator.master_mode #read-only.
 This device is controlling timing.